VundleVim/Vundle.vim/README.md

     :BundleSearch foo

-Will split new window with results:
+will split new window with results:

     Bundle "VimFootnotes"
     Bundle "foo.vim"

-So you can just copy ones you need to <code>.vimrc</code>.
+so you can just copy ones you need to <code>.vimrc</code>.

     :BundleSearch! foo

-Will refresh scripts list before doing search.
+will refresh scripts list before doing search.

 Searching requires [<code>curl</code>](http://curl.haxx.se/)